rive-app/awesome-rive/README.md

 **Struck**
 - [How Rive Helped Us Bring Ambitious Ideas to Life for Chia.com](https://www.struck.com/news/how-rive-helped-us-bring-ambitious-ideas-to-life-for-chia-com/) - "The magic here is…we added the functionality piece by piece by using state machines.
 Something that would take you a lot of hours was just a few clicks away with Rive"

+**Viget**
+- [Create Rive-ting Animations](https://www.viget.com/articles/create-rive-animations/) - "Rive reduces the time it takes to make complex animation, making some motion items easier and faster to build."

 ### GameKit
 - [Why we chose Flutter for the Rive GameKit](https://rive.app/blog/why-we-chose-flutter-for-the-rive-gamekit) - "The Rive GameKit for Flutter is the first product to take advantage of the Rive Renderer.
 It's available now as a technical preview"